danstis/Plex-Sync/.github/ISSUE_TEMPLATE.md

 ### Reproduction Steps

 1. First step.
 1. Second step.

-### Desired Behavior
+### Desired Behaviour

 Please describe what you think should have happened.